EARTHQUAKE AND TSUNAMI OF 1 APRIL 2007 IN THE SOLOMON ISLANDS

-Aftershocks –There were several strong aftershocks following the main earthquake.
+Aftershocks – There were several strong aftershocks following the main earthquake.
 The largest of these aftershocks, with a magnitude 6.4 struck at_11:45 hrs on _3 April 2007 near Gatokae and the surrounding areas of Marovo Lagoon in this Western province of the Solomon Islands.

 Felt Reports – According to residents at Gizo, the strong ground motions of the earthquake lasted for almost two minutes.
-The quake’s motions were felt as far as Honiara, the capital of the Solomon Islands.
+The quake’s motions were felt as far as Honiara, the capital of the Solomon Islands

-Death Toll and Damages – According to reports at least 50 people were killed (mainly by the tsunami) in the Solomons and the neighboring Papua New Guinea.
+Death Toll and Damages – According to reports at least 50 people were killed (mainly by the tsunami) in the Solomons and neighboring Papua New Guinea.
 However, the death toll may be greater since communications with remote islands were affected.
 According to the initial government damage assessment, around 916 houses were damaged or destroyed and about 50,000 people were affected.
 There was substantial damage to the Western Provincial capital of Gizo and along the Entire Township and villages on the Island.
-There was extensive damage to Gizo’s main airport, hospital, and to coastal roads.
-There was power failure and damage to telephone lines throughout the island.
+There was extensive damage to Gizo’s main airport, hospital, and coastal roads.
+There were power failure and damage to telephone lines throughout the island.

 Gizo – Gizo, the main town of about 1,000 people in the Western Solomon Islands, was hit by waves several meters high that destroyed buildings and washed people out to sea.
 Witnesses described the waves as inundating 50-70 meters (164-230 feet) inland.
 The waves were particularly destructive to building and homes.
 Large boats washed ashore and were deposited in the middle of the town.
 Communication links were wiped out.
 There was damage a Nusa Tupe island where the airport is located.
 The Gizo hospital was inundated and damaged extensively – making it inoperative.

-Choiseul Island –In South Choiseul Island, waves of up to 10 meters in height swept through the village of Sasamunga.
+Choiseul Island – In South Choiseul Island, waves of up to 10 meters in height swept through the village of Sasamunga.
 The waves penetrated up to 500 meters inland and destroyed at least 300 houses.
 Sasamunga lost its hospital and health centers.
-Also, the villages of Nukiki, Zepa and Luta sustained considerable damage.
+Also, the villages of Nukiki, Zepa, and Luta sustained considerable damage.